 What Your Club Can Do to Start Being More Inclusive Today

 Making your club inclusive isn't a matter of making one or two simple changes.
-Rather, Larcom says it reflects a longer-term culture change involving all levels of staff.
+Instead, Larcom says it reflects a long-term culture change involving all levels of staff.

-That being said, something your club can start doing today to show your commitment to a more inclusive fitness sector is ensuring the spaces, equipment, programs, and classes you offer cater to a wide range of people.
+That being said, there are things your club can start doing today to show your commitment to a more inclusive fitness sector by ensuring the spaces, equipment, programs, and classes you offer cater to a wide range of people.